-This video from the USA is the film GHOSTS OF ABU GHRAIB.
+This video from the USA is the trailer of the film GHOSTS OF ABU GHRAIB.

 War crimes do not just happen in Afghanistan.